jacobo/being_present/slides.md

 !SLIDE[bg=surfing/mavs.jpg]
 ### Big Wave Surf

-.notes like the the compiler developers and the rubinius and jruby guys.
+.notes like the the kernel and compiler developers and the rubinius and jruby guys.
 Big heavy stuff.

 !SLIDE[bg=surfing/jeffclark.jpg]
 &nbps;